 - Eat a variety of fruits and vegetables.

-- Eat whole grains, such as whole wheat bread and brown rice.
+- Eat whole grains, such as whole-wheat bread and brown rice.

 - Choose low-fat or fat-free (skim) dairy products.

-- Limit saturated fat, trans fat, red meat, sweets, and sugar-sweetened beverages.
+- Limit sweets and sugar-sweetened beverages.